How To Recover From Narcissistic Abuse

 Leaving any type of toxic relationship is painful.
 You may have days where you miss the other person, doubt yourself, or feel ashamed about what happened.
 However, ending a narcissistic relationship is particularly difficult because of how much control your abuser tries to have.
 And once you do leave, healing may seem like a distant possibility.
-However, with a holistic trauma treatment program, you can learn to free yourself from the hold of narcissistic abuse and connect with yourself again.
+However, with a holistic trauma treatment program, you can learn how to heal from narcissistic abuse and connect with yourself again.

 What is Narcissistic Abuse?